Skip to content

 • treating your neighbours with consideration and respect

-• keeping any trees and hedges in your garden trimmed so they don’t obstruct windows, doors or footpaths.
+• keeping any trees and hedges in your garden trimmed so they don’t block windows, doors or footpaths.

 Repairs

-• bathroom fixtures, like sinks, baths and toilets
+• bathroom fixtures such as sinks, baths, and toilets

 • keeping your home secure and weatherproof